k-r-e-b/chatstrip/README.md

 ## 📄 License

-Open Source - Feel free to use, modify, and distribute.
+MIT License - Feel free to use, modify, and distribute.

 ## 🤝 Contributing